zebrium/ze-log-forwarder/README.md

 1. Use host IP as syslog server IP address, and port 5514 for syslog port.

 2. Configure rsyslog
-  1. To use UDP, add the following to the end of rsyslog configuration file *.*    @<LOG_FORWARDER_HOST_IP>:5514
+   1. To use UDP, add the following to the end of rsyslog configuration file `*.*    @<LOG_FORWARDER_HOST_IP>:5514`
-  2. To use TCP, add the following to the end of rsyslog configuration file *.*    @@<LOG_FORWARDER_HOST_IP>:5514
+   2. To use TCP, add the following to the end of rsyslog configuration file `*.*    @@<LOG_FORWARDER_HOST_IP>:5514`
-  3. To use TLS, copy client_configs/rsyslog/25-zebrium.conf to /etc/rsyslog.d/,
+  3. To use TLS:
+      1. copy client_configs/rsyslog/25-zebrium.conf to /etc/rsyslog.d/,
-    Open the file, replace CLIENT_SSL_CERT_PATH with real client SSL certificate path, and change SERVER_DOMAIN_NAME to the domain of the host running log-forwarder container, and restart rsyslog service.
+      2. Open the file, replace `CLIENT_SSL_CERT_PATH` with real client SSL certificate path, change `SERVER_HOST` to the hostname running log-forwarder container, and `SERVER_DOMAIN_NAME` to the domain of the host running log-forwarder container.
+      3. Restart rsyslog service.

 ### Setup
 No additional setup is required